DrabWeb/Sudachi/README.md

 ## Planned Features
 * Theme Engine

-> * Add the rest of the current colors to be themeable
-> * Add the rest of the current images to be themeable
 > * Add more JSON files to customize more things(Like shadows, titlebar visibility, ETC.)

 * Player